pmineiro/randembed/mulan/README.md

 mulan
 ==========
 Reproduce [mulan](http://mulan.sourceforge.net/datasets.html) dataset results from [this paper](http://arxiv.org/abs/1502.02710).

+If you lack a poissrnd function, you can try
+> make poissrnd.m

-At a matlab prompt:
+Otherwise, at a matlab prompt:
 > &gt;&gt; traintestall
 > ... (lots of hyperparameter tuning) ...